yujintong/pvpgn-server-bak/README.md

 ## Building
 See [docs/ports.md](https://github.com/pvpgn/pvpgn-server/blob/master/docs/ports.md) for operating systems and compilers that have been confirmed to work with PvPGN.
 Any operating system that supports WinAPI or POSIX, and any C++11 compliant compiler should be able to build PvPGN.

-The CMake files have been hardcoded to reject compilers older than Visual Studio 2015 and GCC 5.1.

 On Windows, [Magic Builder](https://github.com/pvpgn/pvpgn-magic-builder) is a convenient tool for building PvPGN.

 ### Obtain packages.